Trekking in the Colombian Andes

 Today you will be personally introduced to the largest Páramo in the world: Sumapaz.

 Today you will also enjoy a delicious lunch or dinner with a local family to learn about their history, share stories, and discover the traditions and culture of Colombia.
-This unique cultural experience is not only an opportunity to taste the local cuisine, but it will give you an insight into the day to day life of a typical family and you will see how meal time becomes a special social event.
+This unique cultural experience is not only an opportunity to taste the local cuisine, but it will give you an insight into the day-to-day life of a typical family and you will see how mealtime becomes a special social event.

 Overnight: Bogotá